 What is Reverse Image Search?

-Reverse Image Search is a good option to keep track of your pictures online, checking for anyone’s identity or checking the authenticity of an image.
+Reverse Image Search is a good option to keep track of your pictures online, checking for anyone’s identity, or checking the authenticity of an image.
 This technology helps you find similar images online and discover related images quickly from all around the web.

-To do a reverse image search on Google Images from Windows Explorer, you need to use a third-party application called GoogleImageShell.
-You need to download and install this shell extension program on your Windows 11/10 PC.
-Once you install this on your PC, it will add a search option to the context menu of images.
+Once you install GoogleImageShell on your PC, it will add a search option to the context menu of images.
 By clicking on this search option, you will find similar image results displayed in your default web browser in a few seconds.
-Isn’t it so simple to find images on google images?
+Isn’t it so simple to find images on Google Images?
 Let us see these steps in detail:-

 Step 1.
 Download the GoogleImageShell application.